 Delivering with Postmates is a little different from typical delivery: Postmates drivers pick up everything from food to Best Buy orders!
 Below, we offer you the top Postmates driver delivery tips so you can earn more in less time.

-From our experience, you’ll actually earn a little more if you deliver with Postmates via bike.
-We found Postmates driver pay by bike came to $15/hr.
+From our experience, we found Postmates driver pay by bike came to $15/hr (more on that below).

 Kory Mann, a popular Los Angeles YouTuber, shares how she made over $1,000 in one month (less than part-time!) delivering with Postmates in the video.
 Her top tips?

 - Drive during lunch and dinner hours – these are considered ‘peak hours’ for Postmates orders

 - Incentives and tips make a huge difference in earnings

 - Take multiple requests!
 Stack requests, especially if the deliveries are close by